ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 $ opam install ppx_show
 ```

-**Note**: This example does not work yet on Windows with the OCaml DKML installer due to a dependency issue.
-To run it, advanced users could switch to Cygwin or WSL2.
-However, even if you do not run it, it's still a good idea to read the rest of the section to see how it works.

 Dune needs to be told how to use it, which is done in the `lib/dune` file.
 Note that this is different from the `bin/dune` file that you edited earlier!
 Open up the `lib/dune` file, and edit it to look like this:
 ```lisp
 (library